5 Tips for Guiding Your Clients

 - Seek advice.
 Unfortunately, misconceptions about solar agreements are common.
 It’s important that buyers and sellers fully understand the terms of their solar agreement, including its transfer rights and requirements at the time of the sale of the home.
 Many solar companies have dedicated representatives to assist with the lease transfer process, but you may wish to advise your clients to consult with an attorney first.

 - Cover all your bases.
-When selling a home subject to a solar agreement, it helps to work with a trusted company like Old Republic Title or one of its policy-issuing agents.
+When selling a home subject to a solar agreement, it helps to work with a trusted company like Old Republic Title.
 We can alert you to potential title problems, such as an unrecorded solar easement and other possible title issues that need to be addressed prior to closing.

 - Keep lines of communication open.
 Early in the process, provide your closing team with as much information as possible about the transaction.
 What they don’t know could cause delays to the closing process.